Updated on June 24, 2013

 It’s an unfortunate fact: Many job-seekers resort to lying on their resumes.
 In fact, 53 percent of all resumes and job applications include lies or exaggerated facts, according to Privacy Rights Clearinghouse.

 Trusting a candidate only on the basis of a resume can turn disastrous.
 What if:

-- The candidate you're hiring for a key role in your company's future didn’t earn the master’s degree they indicated on their resume, but instead never finished high school?
+- The candidate you’re hiring for a key role in your company’s future didn’t earn the master’s degree they indicated on their resume and instead they never finished high school?